DJackson-BlueTeam/Portfolio/SOC/Volatility/Volatility/Volatility.md

-**Volatility**
+Volatility
+---

 - Volatility is the most used framework for extracting digital artifacts from volatile memory (RAM) samples.
 - Volatility is build off multiple plug-ins that are synchronous to obtain information from the memory dump.
 - Volatility was built off python 2 and python 3.
 This makes the installation of volatility easy for MAC, Linux and Windows Operating systems [volatilityfoundation/volatility3: Volatility 3.0 development](https://github.com/volatilityfoundation/volatility3)

-**Installation Windows**
+Installation Windows
+---
 - When downloading volatility, you can used the pre-package executable (.whl file), however, only work on Windows since there is no dependencies.
 - To obtain the pre-package executables, you can download the zip file containing the application from their released page.
 [Release Volatility 3 1.0.1 · volatilityfoundation/volatility3](https://github.com/volatilityfoundation/volatility3/releases/tag/v1.0.1)
 - To begin running the project from source, download the dependencies (python 3.5.3 or later) or "Prefile 2017.8.1 or later".

-**Installation Linux**
+Installation Linux
+---
-- to install Volatility for Linux machine you can simply execute a command with the link that is directed to the volatility program. (*git clone https://github.com/volatilityfoundation/volatility3.git*)
+- to install Volatility for Linux machine you can simply execute a command with the link that is directed to the volatility program. `git clone https://github.com/volatilityfoundation/volatility3.git`
-- To test the installation, run the vol.py file with the help parameter (*python3 vol.py -h*)
+- To test the installation, run the `vol.py` file with the help parameter `python3 vol.py -h`
-- For any Linux or MAC memory file, you will need to download the symbol files from the Volatility GitHub (https://github.com/volatilityfoundation/volatility3#symbol-tables).
+- For any Linux or MAC memory file, you will need to download the symbol files from the Volatility GitHub `https://github.com/volatilityfoundation/volatility3#symbol-tables`.

-**Memory Extraction (Metal)**
+Memory Extraction (Metal)
+---
 - Performing memory extraction can be done in numerous ways based on the requirements of the investigation.
 - Some techniques used to perform memory dump are listed below:
 	- FTK Imager